picce/pigeoncms/wiki/base/items-list.md

 #List of items

 **Items** are the *bricks* of any content in Pigeon.
-`PigeonCms.Item` class has many useful properties and methods ready to use and to extend.
+`PigeonCms.Item` class has many useful properties and methods ready to use and to extend to meet your specific Business Logic needs.

 The main features of **Items** are:
 * localized contents